 DUI checkpoints are legal only if they display proper signage and signals.

-8. Can the criminal record be sealed?
+8. When can my criminal record be sealed?

 Disobeying a Nevada DUI checkpoint | Record Seal wait time |

-Class B felony conviction | 5 years after the case ends |
+Category B felony conviction | 5 years after the case ends |

-Gross Misdemeanor conviction | 2 years after the case ends |
+Gross misdemeanor conviction | 2 years after the case ends |

 Dismissal | Immediately |